Being a trauma-informed preservice teacher Chancela Key

 Advice for student teachers or new teachers

-When you attend professional development pick one or two areas and incorporate it into your classroom.
+• When you attend professional development, pick one or two areas and incorporate them into your classroom.
 Don't take everything - you can't - it is overwhelming.

-Find what you love and key in on that - your passionate will take you far.
+• Find what you love and focus on that - your passion will take you far.

 Who do you recommend preservice teachers connect with on social media?